makeplans/makeplans-api/readme.md

 ### Data formats

 The API supports JSON and XML for input and output.

-We recommend JSON for output and normal form-data for input.
+In addition you can specify input using form data.

 The format of the output data is provided as is and the reference is this document.
 We do not use XML Schema.
 Any additional attributes such as 'type' in XML must be considered only as hints.